JoungPark/done-aurion/Readme.md

   * TODO
     - write unit test code
     - add environment variables into fargate (aws credential - only for POC)
+      - Go to Task Definition on ECS and create new revision
   - t50-7 navigation
     - code review: updated
   - t50-117 Data input